-Technology Management, MS School/College: School of Technology Degree(s) Offered: Master of Science
+School/College: School of Technology Degree(s) Offered: Master of Science

-Graduate Coordinator: Hany Nakhla Email: hknakhla@ncat.edu Phone: 336-285-3163 Department Chair: Ji Shen Email: shen@ncat.edu Phone: 336-334-7585
+Graduate Coordinator: Musibau Shofoluwe Email: musibaus@ncat.edu Phone: 336-285-3130 Phone: 336-334-7585

 The Association of Technology, Management, and Applied Engineering (ATMAE) defines Technology Management as the field concerned with the supervision of personnel across the technical spectrum and a wide variety of complex technological systems.
 There is an increasing demand for experienced professionals who can play leadership roles involving technology innovation; development and deployment of new technologies across a broad spectrum of industries; planning, problem solving, and decision-making to improve business performance.